OctopusSamples/NDCDevOpsWorkshop/README.md

 * 1 x SQL Server for all environments
 * 1 x Jump Box for all environments
 * 1 x Windows Server for OctoFX Window Services for all environments

+The SQL Server, Jump Box & Windows Services Server are all shared between environments to keep the hosting costs low.

 ### Development